-When mouseover is performed on a user map (symbol), the following popup window is displayed.
+When mouseover is performed on a User Chart (symbol), the following popup window is displayed.

-User Chart Symbol - Triangle Comment : Left : Display property Right : Show actions
+UserMap Symbol - Triangle Comment : Left : Display property Right : Show actions

 The width and height of the popup window changes according to the number of characters that are displayed.